20 Words to Know From the Montessori Dictionary

 - Ages 12 to 18: Building a concept of the social self and developing values and beliefs

-- Ages 18 to 24: Developing a concept of one’s self and place in the world
+- Ages 18 to 24: Developing a concept of one’s self and place in the world.

-Practical life: Practical life activities teach children how to take care of their home, classroom, and immediate surroundings.
+Practical life activities teach children how to take care of their home, classroom, and immediate surroundings.
 This involves learning about hygiene, exploring empathy, and working independently to navigate real-life situations.

-Prepared environment: At Montessori schools, teachers prepare the learning environment with purpose and order, strategically shaping the classroom to best suit kids’ learning needs.
+At Montessori schools, teachers prepare the learning environment with purpose and order, strategically shaping the classroom to best suit kids’ learning needs.
 This ranges from tactile materials to seating arrangements that are suited to individual and group work.

-Primary classroom: Children ages three to six (typically preschool- and kindergarten-aged children) will learn in our primary classrooms.
+Children ages three to six (typically preschool- and kindergarten-aged children) will learn in our primary classrooms.
 In these classes, children will develop fundamental skills they can build upon throughout their education.

-Sensorial exercises: We use sensorial exercises to develop and hone the five senses.
+We use sensorial exercises to develop and hone the five senses.
 Children explore the world by seeing, smelling, touching, hearing, and tasting, and build foundations for concrete learning.

-The three-period lesson: Our lessons are often shaped into three periods to best enable your children to learn.
+Our lessons are often shaped into three periods to best enable your children to learn.
 These three periods include:

-- Recognition period: During this period, teachers ask children to share what they just learned.
+During this period, teachers ask children to share what they just learned.
 For example, students will have several shaped blocks in front of them and teachers will ask them which block is the square.

-- Recall period: Recall is the final stage.
+Recall is the final stage.
 Teachers ask students to recall what they learned from memory.
 We believe this method helps students fully understand and develop mastery of concepts in class.

 We hope that understanding a few of the words we use every day will help you get a better understanding of our approach and philosophy.
-To learn more about Living Montessori, visit our Programs page, or contact us to schedule a tour!
+To learn more about Living Montessori, visit our programs page, or contact us to schedule a tour!